-Students not recruited directly by the municipality need to submit a resume to Geoff Scott, P.E., Technical Assistance Engineer with the NYSLTAP - Cornell Local Roads Program at grs78 [at] cornell.edu (.)
-Interviews will be held through the Cornell Engineering Career Services in March 2019 or directly by NYSLTAP-CLRP.
-The NYSLTAP - Cornell Local Roads Program will match up students and municipalities as soon as possible after interviews.
+Students not recruited directly by the municipality need to submit a resume to Geoff Scott, P.E., Technical Assistance Engineer with the NYSLTAP - CLRP at grs78 [at] cornell.edu (.)
+Interviews will be held through the Cornell Engineering Career Services in March 2023 or directly by NYSLTAP-CLRP.
+The NYSLTAP - CLRP will match up students and municipalities as soon as possible after interviews.

 The student intern is actually hired by the municipality and we recommend a wage between $12-15 per hour for a minimum of 10 weeks.
 Also, there is some costs for the training here in Ithaca.
 NYSLTAP-CLRP charges $60 for the training, but this includes both the student and the municipal representative.
 A copy of the CAMP-RS software needed in the development of the pavement management plan is provided as part of the training.
 The software alone is normally $90!

-Total cost for participation in the NYSLTAP-CLRP CAMP summer intern project for 2019 including intern wages and training here in Ithaca will cost between $5,400 and $6,600 depending upon the wage paid to the student.
-Please let us know what wage you can offer and realize that in some parts of the state a higher wage may be needed for the intern to be able to afford living in the area.
+Total cost for participation in the NYSLTAP-CLRP CAMP summer intern project for 2023 including intern wages and training here in Ithaca will cost between $5,400 and $6,600 depending upon the wage paid to the student.
+Please let us know what wage you can offer and realize that in some parts of the state a higher wage may be needed for the intern to be able to afford to live in the area.

 Agencies typically cover the travel and housing costs of the intern during training only.

 Participation will be on a first come first serve basis.
 We already have some municipalities signed up and space is limited to 16 municipalities, so the sooner the better.
-We will be reaching out to everyone who has already expressed an interest and will be making confirmations of who is in the project in early January, 2019.
-We will be accepting municipal letters until March 1, 2019; however, last year we reached our limit well before then.
+We will be reaching out to everyone who has already expressed an interest and will be making confirmations of who is in the project in early January, 2023.
+We will be accepting municipal letters until March 1, 2023; however, in previous years we reached our limit well before then.
 So plan ahead.

 The cost of the training is typically covered by the agency which included housing and travel.
-Training will be held from May 21st - May 23rd.
-A light breakfast and lunch are provided. if any participants have any dietary needs please let us know.
+Training will be held from May 23rd - May 25th.
+A light breakfast and lunch are provided.
+If any participants have any dietary needs please let us know.

 Training will require a laptop to practice with the software.